usamaa9/cv/README.md

 **MMath&Phys(Hons)** in Mathematics and Physics (_First class_) <br>
 [University of Manchester](https://www.manchester.ac.uk/) - Manchester, UK _(2015 - 2019)_ <br>
-**Masters Project** (75%): _Modelling internal flow of an immiscible droplet subject to a shear flow._
+**Masters Project**: _Modelling internal flow of an immiscible droplet subject to a shear flow._

-- Developed an algorithm in MATLAB to analyse 20,000 images obtained from experiment
-- Formulated a mathematical model for the fluid flow including surfactant kinematics to simulate experimental results
-- Recognised the direct impact on fluid flow applications concerning Superhydrophobic surfaces and decontamination processes
+In this project, I developed an algorithm in MATLAB to analyze 20,000 images obtained from an experiment.
+I also formulated a mathematical model for the fluid flow, including surfactant kinematics, to simulate experimental results.
+My work on this project recognized the direct impact on fluid flow applications concerning Superhydrophobic surfaces and decontamination processes.
 <br><br>

 ## 💬 Languages